noahsbrom/automated-echocardiographic-analysis/README.md

 To run the app, run `./deploy.sh` from the app directory.
 The app should now be running on localhost:8080.

+## Understanding the app
-The deploy script configures a virtual environment in which the user can run the app without installing various dependecies on their machine.
+* The deploy script configures a virtual environment in which the user can run the app without installing various dependecies on their machine.
+* Image uploads are stored in static/image-uploads, a directory that is created on deployment and deleted on termination.
+By default, Flask serves static files (like CSS stylesheets and image uploads) from a static view that takes a path relative to the app/static directory.